WICG/aom/explainer.md

 it needs to work consistently across browsers, so that developers don't need to write special case code for each.

-Before we can create an API which allows accessing the computed properties, we need to ensure that we will have a consistent API across browsers.
+We want to take the appropriate time to ensure we can agree on the details for how the tree should be computed and represented.

 **Performance**
 Computing the value of many accessible properties requires layout.